skye-tachyon/N0Kontzzz-Kernel-Manager/README.md

 - **System Alert Window (`android.permission.SYSTEM_ALERT_WINDOW`)**
   (Optional) Used for displaying overlays or critical alerts if enabled.

+- **Vibration (`android.permission.VIBRATE`)**
+  Used to provide tactile haptic feedback when interacting with UI elements like sliders, enhancing the user experience.

 - **Privacy Focused**
   No internet access permission is requested.
 The application operates entirely offline to ensure data privacy.